 Once the location was official, testing began.
 Jay Racela and his interns, Jaya Alagar ’22 and Petra Baldwin ’21 with the Williams College Environmental Analysis Lab started testing the soil pH and composition.
 They spent the summer analyzing soil samples and the results of these tests are described in their final poster.

-Additionally, a drone was flown above the site to get photos to help in planning. *see photos attached to this post.
+Additionally, a drone was flown above the site to get photos to help in planning.
+See below.

 The hope is that the garden will be installed in the upcoming fall so people can plant in the spring.
 Between now and then, the focus group surrounding the garden must come up with guidelines to ensure the project doesn’t fall flat.
 They are debating questions like how do we collectively manage that space and allocate spaces within it?
 Who oversees and keeps people accountable?
 The answers to these questions are still being hammered out.
 If you’re interested in a plot but don’t have the first clue about gardening, don’t worry, they’re thinking about that too.
 In regards to where one can buy stuff to plant in the first place– there’s a town plant sale, the Zilkha Center will purchase some seeds for people to take, and the community gardeners can seed swap with one another.
 Also, there will be an official steering committee that will encourage members of the garden to share expertise.
 Hopefully, there will even be gardening teach ins!
 Once the garden is up and running, members will be able to plant whatever they want.
 Additionally, there are plans to also include a shared berry space, a shared tool shed, and shared water access.